 - Hurd Point penguin colony - Macquarie Island, very southern part of island.
 Largest colony if royal penguins in the world, with some 180,000 breeding pairs.

 - Île aux Cochons - Crozet Islands.
-The largest rookery of penguins Aptenodytes patagonicus (circa 0.5 million pairs) in the world.
+The largest rookery of penguins Aptenodytes patagonicus (around 0.5 million pairs) in the world.
 Here live many millions of other birds.
 Two endemic plant species, 59 endemic species of arthropods.

 - Penguin colony of Lusitania Bay - Macquarie Island, south-eastern coast of island.
 Giant colony of royal penguins.
 Lusitania Bay colony recently has been fully occupied and penguins are coming to other parts of island as well.
 In 1980 here were living 218 000 birds.